darina-guseva/to-do-react/README.md

 To run this app locally, follow these steps:

-1. Clone the repository:
+1. Clone the repository

-2. Install dependencies:
+2. Install dependencies: `npm install`
-   `npm install`

-3. Start the development server:
+3. Start the development server: `npm start`
-   `npm start`